-The first new section inserts a new section into the Homeland Security Act of 2002.
+Section 3 inserts a new section into the Homeland Security Act of 2002 to create a cybersecurity apprenticeship program within CISA at DHS.

-Subsection (a) defines many different workforce, education, and apprenticeship related terms.
+Subsection 2218(a) defines many different workforce, education, and apprenticeship related terms.
 We are aware of ongoing efforts within the Committee on Health, Education, Labor, and Pensions to better define apprenticeship related terms, and we have committed to referencing or mirroring any updates to the appropriate terms before passage, if needed.

-Subsection (b) gives CISA up to 2 years to establish at least one apprenticeship program.
+Subsection 2218(b) gives CISA up to 2 years to establish at least one apprenticeship program.
 CISA requested sufficient lead time for setting up the program, so it would be effective and not nearsighted because it was rushed to creation.

-Subsection (c) requires the apprenticeship program to:
+Subsection 2218(c) requires the apprenticeship program to: